This week's question comes from Nina:

 Let’s say that you were frightened by the bear and caught off guard by its appearance.
-You could ask yourself what is going on in your current work situation where you feel afraid of something unexpected happening and how is this similar to what was going on in your life when you were in High School.
+You could ask yourself what is going on in your current work situation where you feel afraid of something unexpected happening and how this is similar to what was going on in your life when you were in High School.

-Since you stated that you are waking up in the morning from the dream, we can assume that this is a Venting Dream, meaning your subconscious is attempting to release you from an old pattern.
+Since you stated that you are waking up in the morning from the dream, you can assume that this is a Venting Dream, meaning your subconscious is attempting to release you from an old pattern.

 Having this dream multiple times means that you have not “thrown away” all the discomfort you felt in that relationship.
 You have moved on and yet each time your subconscious attempts to vent it away you have instead been thinking about your ex and what he may or may not still mean to you.
-Spending time another day thinking about him then instigates you having the dream again and the cycle starts over.
+Spending time another day thinking about him then instigates you having the dream again and the cycle repeats.